pagkly/Zed/Investopedia3/Regulation A.md

 Regulation A
 ## What Is Regulation A?

 Regulation A is an exemption from registration requirements—instituted by the Securities Act—that applies to public offerings of securities that do not exceed $50 million in any one-year period.
-Companies utilizing the Regulation A exemption must still [file offering statements with the Securities and Exchange Commission (SEC)](https://www.investopedia.com/articles/07/secbeginning.asp).
+Companies utilizing the Regulation A exemption must still [[file offering statements with the Securities and Exchange Commission (SEC)]](https://www.investopedia.com/articles/07/secbeginning.asp).
 However, the companies utilizing the exemption are given distinct advantages over companies that must fully register.
-The issuer of a Regulation A offering must give buyers documentation with the issue, similar to the [prospectus](https://www.investopedia.com/terms/p/prospectus.asp) of a registered offering.
+The issuer of a Regulation A offering must give buyers documentation with the issue, similar to the [[prospectus]](https://www.investopedia.com/terms/p/prospectus.asp) of a registered offering.

 #### Government Regulations: Do They Help Businesses?